 Keeping the faculty abreast of current developments in the business and accounting industries, our research activity forges a strong working relationship between research, teaching and learning and industry.
 This means our teaching reflects the latest industry advances, which in turn ensures our students are imparted with the skills they’ll need to be industry-ready.

-Research in the School of Accounting is focused around our Not for Profit initiative and the following areas of expertise:
+Research in the School of Accounting is focused around the following areas of expertise:

 The areas of research relate principally to corporate governance, financial reporting and audit quality.
 Specifically, members of the department are researching the following main topics: